-- A. Readmission Procedure as follows: - 1.
-The student may need to reapply with the University Admission Office (See University Undergraduate Bulletin). - 2.
+A. Readmission Procedure as follows:

+- 1. The student may need to reapply with the University Admission Office (See University Undergraduate Bulletin). - 2.
 The student must submit a written request for readmission to the Admission, Progression and Graduation (AP&G) Committee.
-This letter must be received by the AP&G Committee no later than March 1st for Fall Semester readmission or October 1st for Spring Semester readmission. - 3.
+This letter must be received by the AP&G Committee no later than March 1st for Fall Semester readmission or October 1st for Spring Semester readmission.
+The written readmission request must be submitted through a Microsoft Forms link (see Appendix L for link and QR Code access).
+It is the responsibility of the student to verify the confirmation receipt of the submitted request. - 3.
 Students will be notified about their readmission status prior to the last day to add a class on the academic calendar. - 4.
-Students who have not completed a clinical nursing course for 2 or more consecutive semesters (including summer semester) are required to successfully complete a review of module and exam for readmission.
+Students who have not completed a clinical nursing course for 2 or more consecutive semesters (including summer semester) are required to successfully complete a module review and exam for readmission.
 Students must demonstrate competency necessary to maximize safety and minimize risks for students, patients, and others in clinical courses.
-Students must successfully complete a module review and pass the module exam with and 80% or better. - B. Unsuccessful completion of the review of module and examination with an 80% or better will result in the student being denied readmission into the nursing program. - C. Readmission into the nursing program is not guaranteed and will be granted as clinical spaces are available.
-Previous YSU students will take precedence over transfer students. - D. Upon satisfactory completion of the review of modules, preference for readmission is as follows: - 1.
+Students must successfully complete a module review and pass the module exam with and 80% or better. - B. Unsuccessful completion of the module review and examination with an 80% or better will result in the student being denied readmission into the nursing program. - C. Readmission into the nursing program is not guaranteed and will be granted as clinical spaces are available.
+Previous YSU students will take precedence over transfer students.

+- D. Upon satisfactory completion of the review of modules, preference for readmission is as follows: - 1.
 First Preference: Students who withdrew for personal or health reasons. - 2.
-Second Preference: Students who repeated a course because of unsuccessful completion of a required course. - E. The AP&G Committee notifies the student in writing about their readmission status.

-- F. Readmitted students must meet the curriculum requirements effective at the time of readmission. - G. The student will not be permitted to re-take a clinical instructor that they previously had in a failed course or clinical.
+Second Preference: Students who repeated a course because of unsuccessful completion of a required course. - E. The AP&G Committee notifies the student in writing about their readmission status. - F. Readmitted students must meet the curriculum requirements effective at the time of readmission. - G. The student will not be permitted to re-take a clinical instructor that they previously had in a failed course or clinical.